TC 6 (team): Ethics Presentation

 access to an iPhone owned by San Bernadino shooter Syed Farook, but Apple

-is contesting the court order.
+contested the court order.

 - Bitcoins can be used to facilitate money laundering and other illegal activity.